rabbitmq/tls-gen/README.md

 and 2 pairs of keys: client and server, with a single command.
 It can also generate a chain of CA certificates.

 Use these certificates in development and QA environments.
-They are not intended to be used in production.
+They are self-signed and not intended to be used in production.

 ## Usage